 Poetry can be used to convey a feeling of deep sadness within oneself or the world.
 Therefore, many great poets have turned to writing deep and melancholy poetry in times of trouble.
 See below some sad words for poets that will convey the true feelings experienced in times of trouble.

 Tip: If you want to learn more about writing poetry, check out our guide to metaphor poems!
-Or you can also use our search bar to search for many more poems from different poets.
+You can also use our search bar to search for many more poems from different poets.

 54. Bleak